bvigerzi/budget-planner/README.md

 # Automated Tools for Planning a Budget

+> Sacrifice now to benefit later or sacrifice later to benefit now

 ## Background

 Effective budget planning involves allocating inflows of cash over a period of time to outflows such as regular bills, expenses and investments while ensuring that you are not spending more than you have.
 A method to this approach is to estimate how much you would spend in each category while keeping note of how much cash you have left in your budget.